How to Scrap a Car With the DVLA

 If you have a vehicle on the drive with four months tax left, donate your car and reclaim the road tax.
 We can help alleviate you of a vehicle blocking the drive whilst donating its value to charity.
 No catches, no complexities.
 Call us to find out how much money we can get for your vehicle.
 Please see here to find out more.

 So, now you’ve done your prep on scrapping your vehicle with the DVLA are you now ready for the next step?
 The Giveacar scheme is designed to make the process as easy as possible for you to scrap your vehicle whilst raising the most amount for your nominated charity.

-We have a series of collection companies based nationwide meaning we can collect cars from most locations.
+We have a series of collection companies based nationwide meaning we can collect vehicles from most locations.
 Please note that the price offered for your old vehicle with differ depending on how close you are to one of our collection operators.
 You can find out more here.

 Collection is quick!
 After you submit your details with Giveacar we shall inform the collection operators of your request.
 They will then call you within two working days to arrange the collection which usually happens within a week.
 Again, this differs depending on the location of your vehicle to the operator.
 To finalise the process you’ll receive a confirmation of the final amount raised with six to eight weeks time.

 Giveacar is proud to be the first car donation company!
-We are a not-for-profit social enterprise and our sole means of income is generated from the administration fee taken from the money made from each vehicle donate.
+We are a not-for-profit social enterprise and our sole means of income is generated from the administration fee taken from the money made from each vehicle donation.
 Cars that raised up to £150 have a 25% admin fee applied, and anything over £150 will have a 30% admin fee.
 Once the 5% VAT is added, the rest will go to your nominated charity.
-The money Giveacar makes from the sale of your old and unwanted car goes straight back into our scheme, therefore directly raising more money for other charities.
+The money Giveacar makes from the sale of your old and unwanted vehicle goes straight back into our scheme, therefore directly raising more money for other charities.

 If you have any questions or want to know more about scrapping your car with the DVLA, please call us on 0207 736 4242